synfon/WINLOCK/README.md

 🔒 Winlock Service
-🚀 Enhanced Windows security with HID Device Protection
+🚀 Enhanced Windows security with HID Device Protection 👦 I created this at the beginning of 2025.

 USB Lock Service is a Windows service that strengthens security by automatically locking the system when a USB device (flash drive, mouse, or keyboard) is detected.
 The lock can be bypassed if a specific file with a predefined name is found on the connected USB flash drive.